memecoder12345678/NexScript/NexScript/nex2exec/README.md

 ## Notes

-- Ensure all necessary dependencies are installed.
+- Ensure that all necessary dependencies are installed.
 - If you encounter errors during compilation, check the configuration and version of PyInstaller or the alternative compiler you are using.